VIDEO GAME FAVS

 Pokemon Legends: Arceus

 also, while it's a relatively minor change, i appreciated the addition of Strong and Agile moves.
-Pokemon's battle system has stayed pretty fuckin unchanged all these years, usually only slapping on a random gimmick each generation, but this actually felt like a fundamental shake up to battle strategy
+Pokemon's battle system has remained pretty milquetoast unchanged all these years, usually only slapping on a random gimmick each generation, but this actually felt like a fundamental shake up to battle strategy

 Pokemon Mystery Dungeon: